xyyuhans/about/index.md

 ## Course Projects

 - Fine-tune BERT models for semantic search
-- Hands-on experience in machine learning using Sklearn and Spark and deep learning using Pytorch
+- Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch
 - Deploy image classification models on edge with a partner
-- Practical experience with algorithms including Minimax, HMM, RL
+- Practical experience in algorithms including Minimax, HMM, RL
-- Design simple Real-Time Operating Systems by Ada and C
+- Design simple Real-Time Operating Systems using Ada and C

 ## Awards